 time after waking – Dreams are written down first thing after waking, while you’re not fully awake.
 No going to toilet, no even getting up.
 Not a single thought that is not connected to dream that is still floating around!
 Just get the pencil and start writing.
 Don’t worry, this is much easier then it sounds.

-Sure, waking natural is the best way, but if you have an alarm to wake you up, you'd have to set it up some ten of 15 minutes earlier.
-Don't stop it, press snooze so you're safe not to think about time or falling back to sleep as you do your morning ritual.
+Sure, waking natural is the best way, but if you have an alarm to wake you up, you’d have to set it up some ten of 15 minutes earlier.
+Don’t stop the alarm, press snooze so you’re safe not to think about time or falling back to sleep as you do your morning ritual.

 privacy – Both your act of writing and the contents of the dream diary are for your eyes only, forever and ever!
 I cannot stress this enough.
-If you feel like sharing your dreams with your friends, significant others or the whole world that is in the mood to read your dream blog, that's fine, but never ever allow anybody to get it directly from the notebook.
-That is a place where you, and your subconscious, should be free to write whatever happened in dreams without any fears of judgement, exposing and over-intimacy.
+If you feel like sharing your dreams with your friends, significant others or the whole world that is in the mood to read your dream blog, that’s fine, but never ever allow anybody to get it directly from the notebook.
+That is a place where you, and your subconscious, should be free to write whatever happened in dreams without any fears of judgment, exposing and over-intimacy.

 Maybe you think you would share anything and everything with somebody, but maybe your unconsciousness doesn’t agree on that.
 In that case, unconsciousness will just stop cooperating.